D3SOX/arch-guide/docs/gaming/README.md

 ulimit -Hn
 ```

-However, if it doesn't or you want to further improve it:
+However, if it doesn't, or you want to further improve it:
 ```bash
 sudo nano /etc/systemd/system.conf
 sudo nano /etc/systemd/user.conf